Lifestyle | MSN Slideshow

 This post may contain affiliate links.
 Please see our disclosure policy for details.

 There’s a reason people get quiet when history starts repeating itself.
 Collapse never shows up all at once; it slips in through small cracks that feel easy to ignore at first.
-Let’s talk through the patterns historians, economists, and sociologists keep noticing.
+I remember reading about ancient cities that thought they were stable right up until the moment they weren’t, and thinking, “Wow, that sounds familiar.”
+Let’s talk through the patterns historians, economists, and sociologists keep noticing, in a way that feels more like a late-night conversation than a lecture.

 Extreme inequality becomes normalized